bucketeer-io/bucketeer-docs/docs/contribution-guide/documentation-style/03-formatting-and-organization.md

 ---

 This section covers a range of elements that contribute to your content's overall structure and presentation.
-By following these guidelines, you'll ensure your content is well-organized, visually appealing, and consistent.
+By following these guidelines, you will ensure your content is well-organized, visually appealing, and consistent.

 ## Date and time